Robson Junior Professor, Associate Professor of Art History, Interim Director of Graduate Studies

 Before joining the faculty at CWRU, Prof. Popkin was the Samothrace Postdoctoral Fellow at the Institute of Fine Arts-NYU and Emory University.
 She has taught classes at the University of Hartford and New York University and has worked in the education departments of the Williams College Museum of Art and the Smith College Museum of Art.
 She has excavated at Selinunte in Sicily and at Samothrace in Greece, where she is an ongoing member of the archaeological team and a principal investigator for a project to explore the original context of the famous Nike of Samothrace; this project recently received a three-year collaborative research grant from the National Endowment for the Humanities, among other institutions, was recently featured on the cover of Archaeology magazine.
 Professor Popkin has received various grants and awards, including from the Fulbright Program, the National Endowment for the Humanities, the Max Planck Institute’s Memoria Romana International Research Project.
-In Spring 2017 she will be a Faculty Fellow at the Baker-Nord Center for the Humanities at CWRU, and in Fall 2017-Spring 2018 she will be a recipient of a National Endowment for the Humanities Fellowship to work on her second book.
+In Spring 2017 she was a Faculty Fellow at the Baker-Nord Center for the Humanities at CWRU, and she currently is the recipient of a National Endowment for the Humanities Fellowship to work on her second book.